jessielee22/diffractionplanningtool/README.txt

-this tool allows for the
+this tool allows for the representation of a diffraction planning tool for the Cornell High Energy Synchrotron Source Forming and Shaping Technology beamline, with a goal to maximize efficiency for experiment planning